bennylynch/banksy/BLOGPOST.md

 <img align="right" src="https://github.com/bennylynch/banksy/raw/master/data/demo.gif" alt="demo" />

 So, what have we learned?
-Well, regarding the question weset out to answer, not much (although there are some striking coincidences in 2010).
+Well, regarding the question we set out to answer, not much (although there are some striking coincidences in 2010).
 But we have learned that doing this kind of thing in F# is tremendous fun, type providers let you get data from many different sources, easily and without ceremony.
 We have learned that Suave is a beautifuly put together library for creating web servers, in a functional, compositional style.
 And most of all, we have learned that whatever you do in F#, chances are, Tomas Petricek had some hand in it, so buy him a beer when you see him next.